Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

 - Accurate time tracking for hourly compensation

-- Application of different leave categories (PTO, maternity, sick leave, bereavement, etc.)
+- Application of different leave categories (such as PTO, sick leave, maternity, and bereavement)

 - Tax and fee payments at every level (federal, state, county, municipal, etc.)

-When it comes to running payroll, perfection matters.
-The people in charge of payroll need to find every error and correct them as soon as possible to avoid serious consequences.
-Every other payroll performance KPI depends on the accuracy of your payroll data.
+When it comes to running efficient payroll processing, accuracy is paramount.
+The people in charge of payroll need to find errors and correct them as soon as possible to avoid serious consequences.
+Every other payroll performance KPI depends on the accuracy of your payroll data, and analysis can help improve this.

-How to Measure: Keep a running tally of payroll errors per pay period.
-For a long-term payroll accuracy percentage, divide the number of payroll runs with errors by the total number of payroll runs.
+How to Measure: Keep a running tally of your payroll error rate per pay period.
+For an accurate payroll percentage for the long-term, divide the number of payroll runs with errors by the total number of payroll runs.

 2. Overtime

-While it’s important to ensure your employees receive compensation for the time they work beyond their official working hours, it’s also important to ensure that poor communication or technology mistakes don’t lead to an inefficient working environment with extra overtime costs on top of everything else.
+But it’s also important to ensure that overtime payroll costs aren’t due to poor communication or technology mistakes.
+Factors such as these can lead to an inefficient working environment with extra overtime costs on top of everything else.

-If you find your employees are consistently posting overtime when you run payroll, this could be an indication that a team needs to revisit their personnel or technology needs.
+If you find your employees consistently post overtime when you run payroll, this could indicate that a team needs to revisit their personnel or technology needs.

-How to Measure: Add up the total overtime cost paid out, then analyze payroll cost by department and team.
+How to Measure: Add the total overtime costs paid out, then analyze payroll costs by department and team.

 3. Time to Run Payroll

-Even with the best software tools, it takes hours to work through every step of the payroll process.
-Measuring how long the payroll process takes lets you know the expenses involved and helps you find new efficiencies.
+Even with the best payroll compliance software, it takes time to work through every step of the payroll process.
+Measuring how long the payroll process takes helps you learn the expenses that are involved and allows you to identify your payroll processing challenges.
+It also helps with discovering new efficiencies.

 4. Cost of Payroll or Cost per Payroll Payment

-Completing the measurements for the three meaningful payroll metrics listed above lets you sum up the total monetary cost of payroll errors, overtime paid out, and salaried hours for those preparing payroll.
+Completing the measurements for the three meaningful payroll metrics listed above lets you carry out a thorough payroll cost breakdown.
+In turn, you can sum up the total monetary cost of payroll errors, overtime paid out, and salaried hours for those preparing payroll.

-This should also include the cost of any software services you use, whether you handle payroll in-house or outsource it to a professional employer organization.
+This breakdown should also include the cost of any payroll compliance software and other software services you use—whether you handle payroll in-house or outsource it to a professional employer organization.

-How to Measure: Tracking this metric over time lets you see how payroll expenses correlate with your company size, number of employees, pay schedule, and other employee-related decisions.
+How to Measure: Tracking payroll accuracy metrics over time lets you see how payroll expenses correlate with your company size, number of employees, pay schedule, and other employee-related decisions.